 # hint: (e.g., 'git pull ...') before pushing again.

 # hint: See the 'Note about fast-forwards' in 'git push --help' for details.
+Just git pull and try to git push again

 When you try to pull, you might see this following error message: